Halloween and diabetes, those two words just seem to clash, don’t they?

 This year with many towns and cities forgoing Trick’or’Treating because of COVID, hosting a home party is a great idea.
 I would stick within the guidelines of the area you live in and enjoy having a few friends over.

-When you host the neighborhood Halloween party, you control the food that is available.
+When you host the neighbourhood Halloween party, you control the food that is available.

 You can serve perfectly fun, spooky, and safe Halloween food with low or no sugar added.